msplabresearch/MSP-Podcast_Challenge/README.md

 ## Configuration

-Before running the training or evaluation scripts, update the `config.json` file with the paths to your local audio folder and label CSV file.
+Before running the training or evaluation scripts, check intructions below and update the `config.json` file with the paths to your local audio folder and label CSV file.

 ### Categorical Emotion Recognition Model